faridzaalouk/faridzaalouk/index.md

 - Training — provide training for all IT users to ensure productive use of existing and new systems.

 ###  Operation and Communication Deputy General Manager
-Banque Misr
-Mar 2004 – Nov 2004 (9 mos)
+Banque Misr Mar 2004 – Nov 2004 (9 mos)

-Same as above
+(Same as above)

 ###  Communication Departement Manager
-Banque Misr
-Apr 1999 – Mar 2004 (5 yrs)
+Banque Misr - Apr 1999 – Mar 2004 (5 yrs)

-Communication network development — new and existing for enterprise initiatives and overall coordination for divisional initiatives
+- Communication network development — new and existing for enterprise initiatives and overall coordination for divisional initiatives
-Communication infrastructure and architecture - running as well as ensuring ongoing investments are made Partnerships — establishing strategic relationships with key Communication equipments suppliers and consultants Technology transfer — provide enabling technologies that make it easier for customers and suppliers to do business with our enterprise as well as increase revenue and profitability
+- Communication infrastructure and architecture - running as well as ensuring ongoing investments are made
+- Partnerships — establishing strategic relationships with key Communication equipments suppliers and consultants
+- Technology transfer — provide enabling technologies that make it easier for customers and suppliers to do business with our enterprise as well as increase revenue and profitability
-Training — provide training for all IT staff to ensure productive use of existing and new systems.
+- Training — provide training for all IT staff to ensure productive use of existing and new systems.

 ###  Communication Department Manager
 Banque Misr
 Apr 1993 – Mar 1999 (6 yrs)

-Communication network development — new and existing for enterprise initiatives and overall coordination for divisional initiatives
+- Communication network development — new and existing for enterprise initiatives and overall coordination for divisional initiatives
-Communication infrastructure and architecture - running as well as ensuring ongoing investments are made Partnerships — establishing strategic relationships with key Communication equipments suppliers and consultants Technology transfer — provide enabling technologies that make it easier for customers and suppliers to do business with our enterprise as well as increase revenue and profitability
+- Communication infrastructure and architecture - running as well as ensuring ongoing investments are made
+- Partnerships — establishing strategic relationships with key Communication equipments suppliers and consultants
+- Technology transfer — provide enabling technologies that make it easier for customers and suppliers to do business with our enterprise as well as increase revenue and profitability
-Training — provide training for all IT staff to ensure productive use of existing and new systems.
+- Training — provide training for all IT staff to ensure productive use of existing and new systems.

 ### Communication Department Supervisor
-Banque Misr
-Apr 1989 – Mar 1993 (4 yrs)
+Banque Misr Apr 1989 – Mar 1993 (4 yrs)

 ### Communication Department Engineer
 Banque Misr
 Jan 1982 – Mar 1989 (7 yrs 3 mos)

 Training courses

 ## Education